 This jumper setting is important if the keypad is configured for remote operation.
 There are two keypad protocols: A and B. These protocols are available to allow two projectors in the same room to be independently controlled by separate remote keypads.
-The protocol setting of the keypad must match that set in the projector's Keypad Options menu (The square of the setting of the keypad protocols, refer to the Remote Control Options entry in section 3.7, Utility Features.
+The protocol setting of the keypad must match that set in the projector's Keypad Options menu (£"3 (D CD).
+For more information about keypad protocols, refer to the Remote Control Options entry in section 3.7, Utility Features.